Hugoton, Kansas: Government

 Hugoton is a city of the second class with a mayor-council form of government.
 The city council consists of five members and meets on the first Monday after the 4th day of each month.
 The mayor and the council members are elected for four-year terms.

 As the county seat, Hugoton is the administrative center of Stevens County.
 The county courthouse is located downtown, and all departments of the county government base their operations in the city.

 Hugoton lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is in the 39th district of the Kansas Senate and the 124th district of the Kansas House of Representatives.

 Education

 Primary and secondary education

-Hugoton Public Schools (USD 210) operates five public schools in Hugoton:
+The community is served by Hugoton USD 210 public school district, which operates five schools in Hugoton: